Pennsylvania Traumatic Brain Injury Attorneys Fight for Victims

 Traumatic brain injury (TBI) is a disruption in the brain’s normal function caused by blunt impact to the head or penetration of the skull.
 It is a common result of auto accidents in which a driver or passenger hit their heads or suffer severe jolts.
-The personal injury attorneys at The Pagano Law Firm LLC in Media, Pennsylvania are experienced with these catastrophic injuries and their severe consequences for both the victims and their families.
+The personal injury attorneys at The Pagano Law Firm, LLC in Radnor, Pennsylvania are experienced with these catastrophic injuries and their severe consequences for both the victims and their families.
 We vigorously pursue damages that fully account for the devastating effects of TBI.

 A traumatic brain injury can be sustained in any serious fall or other accident in which you strike your head.
 In an auto accident it can occur when your head hits the steering wheel, dashboard or other hard object.
 It may also be the result of “whiplash,” an acceleration and deceleration of the head that causes the brain to shake violently or twist inside the skull.
 That twisting can damage the axons – the delicate fibers that connect neurons (nerve cells) in the brain.

 A TBI can reduce your brain’s capabilities, causing a number of cognitive deficits such as:

 - Memory loss